 Catskills Cycling for Newbies

-If you’re just getting into cycling or you’re looking to hone your riding skills, the Catskills offer a variety of beginner and intermediate terrain to explore, as well as opportunities for one of the cycling world's newest trends: gravel road cycling.
+If you’re just getting into cycling or you’re looking to hone your riding skills, the Catskills offer a variety of beginner and intermediate terrain to explore, as well as opportunities for one of the cycling world's newest trends: gravel road biking.

 Hop on your hybrid bike and try the leisurely gravel trail of the Fallsburg O&W Rail Trail traveling just over four miles along the former Ontario and Western Railroad bed from Mountaindale to the Neversink trailhead in Woodridge.
 Or, if you find yourself among the rich and lush landscape of the Catskills’ dairy farming region, explore the 26-mile flat-packed gravel Catskill Scenic Trail or venture out to bike the paved country roads of the area and pick up some goodies to enjoy after your ride at a farmers’ market or farm stand.